|

 modelled in detail, with inclusion of the smallest diameters distribution pipes, are as follows:

-- Greater City of Ekurhuleni (Gauteng, South Africa) - total of 600 000 stands serviced
+- City of Ekurhuleni (Gauteng, South Africa) - total of 600 000 stands serviced

-- Greater City of Pretoria (Tshwane) (Bulk and reticulation) - total of 650 000 stands serviced
+- City of Tshwane (Pretoria, South Africa) (Bulk and reticulation) - total of 650 000 stands serviced

-- Greater City of Cape Town (Bulk and reticulation of most cities) - total of 650 000 stands serviced
+- City of Cape Town (South Africa) (Bulk and reticulation of most cities) - total of 650 000 stands serviced

-- Greater City of Johannesburg (Bulk and reticulation of most cities) - total of 800 000 stands serviced
+- City of Johannesburg (South Africa) (Bulk and reticulation of most cities) - total of 800 000 stands serviced

-- Local municipalities of the Western Cape (Bulk and reticulation of most towns)
+- Local municipalities of the Western Cape, South Africa (Bulk and reticulation of most towns)

-- City of Windhoek, Namibia (Bulk and reticulation) - total of 100 000 stands serviced
+- Windhoek, Namibia (Bulk and reticulation) - total of 100 000 stands serviced

 - If you have modelled an interesting place using Wadiso we would love to hear from you!
 Please contact us.